Rise to Success: Career Highlights of Michael Strahan

 From career breakthroughs to professional milestones, explore how Michael Strahan made an impact.

-1991: Leading SWAC in Sacks
+1991: Leads SWAC in Sacks

-1993: Drafted by the New York Giants
+1993: Drafted by New York Giants

 In 1993, Michael Strahan was selected in the second round of the NFL draft by the New York Giants.
-He played in only six games due to injuries and missed the Giants' two playoff games that season.

-1997: Breakout Season with the Giants
+1997: Breakout Season with Giants

-1998: Continued Success with the Giants
+1998: Continued Success with Giants

 1999: Game-Winning Interception

-In Week 8 of the 1999 season, Michael Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.
+In week 8 of the 1999 season, Michael Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.

-2000: Participation in Super Bowl XXXV
+2000: Super Bowl XXXV

-In the 2001 season, Michael Strahan set the NFL record for sacks in a single season with 22.5.
+In the 2001 NFL season, Michael Strahan set the NFL record for sacks in a single season with 22.5.

-January 6, 2002: Record-Breaking Sack
+January 6, 2002: Controversial Sack

-On January 6, 2002, in the final game of the 2001 season, Michael Strahan achieved the NFL record for sacks in a single season with 22.5.
-The controversial sack occurred against Brett Favre.
+On January 6, 2002, in the final game of the 2001 season, Michael Strahan recorded a controversial sack against Brett Favre, which secured the NFL single-season sack record.

-2005: Return to Pro Bowl
+2005: Pro Bowl Return

 In 2005, Michael Strahan rebounded from injury and returned to the Pro Bowl, combining with Osi Umenyiora for 26 sacks.

-October 23, 2006: Tying Lawrence Taylor's Sack Record
+October 23, 2006: Ties Giants Career Sack Record

-September 30, 2007: New Franchise Sack Record
+September 30, 2007: Breaks Giants Sack Record

-2007: Super Bowl XLII Victory
+2007: Giants Win Super Bowl XLII

 In 2007, during his final season, Michael Strahan helped the New York Giants win Super Bowl XLII against the New England Patriots.